In this post:

 Another solution being used by some wine makers is to use DIAM – a sort of milled, processed and reconstituted cork.
 Go to this link for more information on that.

 Cork taint won’t do you any harm, but it tastes, by degrees, disgusting.
 At the worst it’s like soggy rotting cardboard.
+I tasted my first corked wine not long ago and I thought it smelled of mouldy cork – not so surprising.
 Some people are more sensitive to the smell and taste of it than others.
 Where the taint is mild it can be hard to spot – the wine just becomes ‘muted’, flavours are dulled

 Cork taint is the most widely known defect in a wine, but there can be many other causes which affect the condition of a wine.